-It is not possible to answer exactly the question of “how much water does a cat need?” because it varies and depends on the cat, the weather and other factors.
+It is not possible to answer exactly the question of “How much water does a cat need?” because it varies and depends on the cat, the weather, and other factors.
 Cats need plenty of water to help flush out toxins and impurities from their body and to maintain good hydration.
 Water helps keep organ tissues healthy and ensures all the organs such as the kidneys are working at their optimum level.
 Even having just 10% less water in the bodies than they ideally need can lead to serious problems, and prolonged dehydration can result in death.
-It is crucial that clean fresh water is left out for cats everyday.
-Owners must monitor how much their cat is drinking because any changes in habits could be a sign that your cat is unwell.
+It is crucial that clean fresh water is left out for cats every day.
+Owners must monitor how much their cat is drinking because any changes in habits could be a sign that their cat is unwell.
 So, how much water does a cat need?

 The body tissues of a cat are made up of about 67% water.
 Dry food has a very low moisture level, about 10% whereas wet food has around a 78% moisture level.
 That means that if a cat is solely fed a dry food diet, they are going to require a large amount of water to supplement it.
 Cats need to consume over twice as much water per day than food so it is vital that your cat has clean, fresh water available to them throughout the day.
 If you notice the bowl is empty, replace the water straight away.